Skip to Main Content

 Work changes

-There are lots of things to sort out when you leave a job and thinking about your pension pot is important.
-Knowing what happens to your pot and the choices available to you helps put you in control of your financial future.
+There are lots of things to sort out when you leave a job.
+Thinking about your workplace pension pot is one of them.

 What happens to my Nest pension pot?

 Your pension pot doesn’t belong to your employer, it belongs to you.
-The money in it is yours, and you can always keep track of it from your online Nest account.
+The money in it is yours, and you can keep track of it by logging into your online Nest account.
+We’ll carry on looking after your pension savings, working hard to grow your money over the years.

-Over 900,000 employers use Nest as their pension provider.
-If you work for one of them in the future and join Nest again, you’ll simply pay into the same pot.
+Over 1 million employers use Nest as their pension provider.
+If you work for one of them in the future and join Nest again, your pension contributions will go into the same pot.

-If your circumstances change and you become self-employed, you can use the same pot too.
+If your circumstances change and you become self-employed, you can also choose to save for your future by contributing into the same Nest pension pot.

-Our team of award-winning experts still look after your money carefully and put it to work, to try to grow it.
-That means investing it in different things around the world we think will increase in value and boost your pot.
+Our team of award-winning experts look after your money carefully.
+That means investing it in different things around the world that we think will increase in value and boost your pot.

 You’re in safe hands - Nest is recognised in the industry for helping your money to grow while taking as little risk with it as possible.